tosmi-gitops/onboarding/README.md

 for developer teams and application operations teams.

 Yes we know this is not DevOps, but corresponds to things we see in real life.
-But what exactly is DevOps?
+But what exactly is DevOps anyways?

 We defined two repositories: